MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 configuration attributes.

-In terms of fault results, the appropriate payload is introduced via `ReportContent`.
-This entity has a `measurementDataPoints` array of items of type `ServiceSpecificResult` which is used as an extension point for service-specific output content.
+In terms of fault results, the appropriate payload is introduced via `reportContent` property.
+This entity has a `measurementDataPoint` array of items of type `ServiceSpecificResult` which is used as an extension point for service-specific output content.

 Implementations might choose to integrate selected Fault Management specifications to data model during development.
 In such a case an integrated